 How to Treat Constant Restlessness

-The quickest way to relieve some of that adrenaline is to get moving and burn it away.
+For those who experience restlessness as a result of anxiety, there are strategies to use to help manage the discomfort.
+One of the quickest ways to relieve some of that adrenaline is to get moving and burn it away.
 Go for a run.
-Do some jumping jacks.
-You shouldn't "flee" from your anxiety (it's a bad habit to feel like you're running away from your problems), but it will burn up the excess adrenaline.
+Do some jumping jacks; it will burn up the excess adrenaline.